angela1C/Machine-Learning-and-Statistics-Tasks-Project-2020/README.md

 - Python 3 was used to develop this project and is needed to run the code in the notebook.
 Python 3 can be downloaded from the official Python website at https://www.python.org/downloads/.
 It can also be downloaded using the Anaconda Python distribution at https://www.anaconda.com/distribution/.

 - The Jupyter Notebook tips-project.ipynb itself can be viewed directly in this GitHub repository in a browser without Python 3 being installed.
 On occasion the Jupyter Notebook may not render correctly in which case the url https://github.com/angela1C/MachineLearningTasks2020 can be copied and pasted in to the Jupyter nbviewer at https://nbviewer.jupyter.org where you enter the location of a Jupyter Notebook and click Go to have it rendered there.

+The following Python packages were used for this project:
+- NumPy
+- Pandas
+- Seaborn
+- Jupyter Notebook
+- Sci-kit Learn
+- YellowBrick

+These packages can be installed if necessary on the command line using `pip install <package name>`.
+Most of them come with the Anaconda distribution of Python 3.
+I did have to install the YellowBrick package.

 ---
 ## Task 1
 October 5th, 2020: